kcgen/inspire-excellence-coc/README.md

-# inspire-excellence-coc
+# Inspire Excellence

-A Code of Conduct that raises the bar and inspires excellence
+A Code of Conduct (CoC) that raises the bar by inspiring excellence.

+Check it out here: [CODE_OF_CONDUCT.md]